hasherlaws18/Allstar-Fitness/README.md

 <!---Screenshot-->

 ## Usage
-Functions that you will use to to use the application once you have installed it:
-Will need to go to the Heroku site and follow the prompts.
+Application is live on Heroku link: <!--Link-->

 ## Contributors
 Houston, Emmanuel, Conrad, Julianne

 ## Future Development
 Ultimately, we want this application to allow the user to log steps taken each day and time spent exercising numerically.
-The data inputed is displayed on two different charts.
+The data inputed is displayed on two different charts using Charts.js